Coup-contrecoup brain injuries are injuries that occur on both the side of the trauma and the opposite side of the brain.

 - Word blindness (alexia)

-The temporal lobe is located in the lower middle part of the brain, next to your temples, above your ears.
-Its main responsibility is processing sound.
-It also plays a role in interpreting smell and sight.
+The temporal lobe is located in the lower middle part of the brain, next to your temples and above the ears.
+Its main responsibility is processing auditory information, but it also plays a role in interpreting smell and sight.

 - Hearing loss